Morteza-Erfani/Bohemian-Traders/README.md

 ## Lessons Learned
 Deep understanding of CSS and Mobile First Design
-Work and gain experiance with React Hooks and Redux toolkit and combine them with React-router-dom to make a fast SPA website
+Work and gain experience with React Hooks and Redux toolkit and combine them with React-router-dom to make a fast SPA website

 ## 🛠 Skills